 Bowman played just four games last season before going down with an Achilles injury.
 His recovery has been remarkably fast, as he was able to participate in offseason workouts already in April.
 All accounts indicate he has returned to full health, and he figures to be in line for a big year anchoring the 49ers' defense at middle linebacker.

 Franklin was released by the Chargers on Monday, ESPN's Adam Schefter reports.

-ESPN's Eric Williams projects Franklin at the starting left guard to open the season.
+ESPN.com's Eric Williams projects Franklin as the starting left guard to open the season.

 Franklin will have competition for his starting job, Jack Wang of the Orange County Register reports.

 Franklin hasn't quite lived up to the billing since joining the Chargers in 2015, as a handful of nagging injuries have kept the 29-year-old from seeing the field for portions of the last two seasons.
 Given the Chargers drafted two guards, Forrest Lamp and Dan Feeney, in the 2017 NFL Draft, and the return of 2016 draftee Max Tuerk, who spent his entire rookie year recovering from an ACL injury, it appears the writing may be on the wall for Franklin, whose release could free up much-needed money for Los Angeles.

 Orlando Franklin (ankle) has been ruled out for the Chargers' game against the Steelers on Monday.

 With D.J.
 Fluker (ankle) also questionable for Monday's game, it's unclear who will get the start at either guard position against the Steelers, further clouting Melvin Gordon's fantasy value this week.

 Chargers offensive lineman Orlando Franklin, in an appearance on NBC Sports Network's Pro Football Talk Live, said Philip Rivers is a more "approachable" quarterback than Peyton Manning.